glasgowm148/Foodle/README.md

 # Installation

 * angular_django_cors - The Django project and main settings file
-* microblog - An app within the project, containing the Django Rest Framework views and URL routing
+* foodle - An app within the project, containing the Django Rest Framework views and URL routing
 * static/ng-demo - The Angular app source code lives here
 * static/dist - The compiled Angular app is here